Jewish Federation Of Omaha Inc

 Decision Timeline

-Anything Grants: Typical timeline shows applications due in early spring (April 1) with selections completed by mid-May.
+Anything Grants: Applications typically due in early spring with selections completed by mid-May.
 Projects must be completed within one year of the deadline.

-Israel Experience Grants: 30-day advance notice required for non-summer programs.
+Israel Experience Grants: 30-day advance notice required for non-summer programmes.

 Success Rates

 Specific success rate data is not publicly available.
-However, the Anything Grants program has distributed nearly $300,000 since 2017 across Omaha, Lincoln, and Council Bluffs Jewish organizations and synagogues, indicating consistent annual funding availability.
+However, the Anything Grants programme has distributed nearly $300,000 since 2017 across Omaha, Lincoln, and Council Bluffs Jewish organisations and synagogues, indicating consistent annual funding availability.

-Award decisions for need-based programs are based on:
+Award decisions for need-based programmes are based on:

 - Financial need of applicants